zsd7200/spacestagram/README.md

 paste this line: `REACT_APP_NASA_API_KEY=""`, placing your API key in the quotations.

 An example of a properly set up `.env` file might look something like this: `REACT_APP_NASA_API_KEY="87sdf9shdf98sd6hsef89efhbfw5e465bnjbasf8"`.

+(Note that this is not a real key, just an example of what one would look like.)

 If a key is not provided, `DEMO_KEY` will be used.